xen-project/xen/docs/misc/xl-psr.markdown

    access to one quarter each.

-For more detailed information please refer to Intel SDM chapter "17.15 - Platform Shared Resource Control: Cache Allocation Technology".
+For more detailed information please refer to Intel SDM chapter "Platform Shared Resource Control: Cache Allocation Technology".

 In Xen's implementation, CBM can be configured with libxl/xl interfaces but COS is maintained in hypervisor only.
 The cache partition granularity is per